ajbatac/spotback/README.md

 - **Selective Backup**: Choose one, multiple, or all playlists to back up.
 - **Multiple Export Formats**: Export playlists in their official JSON format, as XML, or as a simple TXT file of playlist URLs.
 - **Responsive Design**: Fully functional on both desktop and mobile devices.
+- **Consistent UI**: Uniform styling and icons for all primary buttons and actions.
 - **AI-Powered Metadata Organization**: (Coming Soon) Utilizes Genkit to process and enhance playlist metadata for better readability.

 ## Tech Stack